 This farro risotto is a full meal in and of itself.
 If you want to add a light green salad, our Well Seasoned House Salad is a great option.
 In the summer, we’d keep it simple and serve it with this Tomato And Onion Salad.

-Feel free to add a protein like roast chicken, Italian sausages, or a few slices of grilled steak.
+Feel free to add roast chicken, Italian sausages, or a few slices of grilled steak.
 So delicious!

 This farrotto is extremely hearty and satisfying.
 A great dinner for cozying up next to on a cool fall or winter evening.